o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/debug/desync-audit-trail.md

 ### Input events

 Network inputs detail actions that create deltas in the networked state of the simulation.
-The audit trail lists all network inputs that were sent.
+The Audit Trail lists all network inputs that were sent.
 In addition it also lists non-default values for each member per network input.
 This allows the correlation of inputs to desynchronized data.
 By tracking client inputs and desyncs together, you can identify if player actions affect specific desyncs.

 ![Audit Trail Inputs](/images/user-guide/gems/reference/multiplayer/audit_trail_input.png)